 The pools were built when the HOA was developed.
 The equipment changes outlined above are part of a systematic approach to resolving heating, circulation and filtration problems created over years of ad hoc fixes.
 Technology that wasn’t available before is being implemented with the goal of providing a safe environment with reliable equipment at lower cost.

 In the past several years important improvements included installing Pebble-Tec coating and LED lights.
 In October new energy saving circulation pumps were installed.
-In November and December many other improvements will be made that will provide benefits for years to come.
+The improvements made in November and December will provide benefits for years to come.

 Pools require constant maintenance and care to keep you safe and comfortable.
 Your help and cooperation are always appreciated.